Presence-Event Berlin

 Intelligent Collaboration Desk (ICD)

-The ICD combines analogue and digital creativity on an interactive workbench.
-Physical notes and sketches from an idea generation process are captured digitally and enhanced with action cards.
+The ICD is a hybrid workbench on which physical notes and sketches created during an idea generation process can be digitised.
+Users supplement their physical notes with action cards.
 A camera captures the scene and an AI transforms the ideas, e.g. into an inspiring design fiction.
 This creates a hybrid approach to generative AI that goes beyond text and voice input and enables new forms of virtual and physical teamwork.
-The result is an exciting field of experimentation for innovative forms of virtual and physical collaboration.

 Let’s imagine: Future Learning Spaces!

 Let’s imagine: Future Learning Spaces!
 The virtual reality application fuelsME consists of innovative teaching and learning spaces.
-It invites you to take a tour through these ‘Future Learning Spaces’ developed in the joint project of the same name, including a virtual EU Parliament for VR-supported simulation games, an immersive VR creative space with AI technology for collaborative work, a virtual excursion in a national park and a VR room developed by students for physics experiments.
+The session invites you to take a tour of these ‘Future Learning Spaces’ developed in the joint project of the same name, including a virtual EU Parliament for VR-supported simulation games, an immersive VR creative space with AI technology for collaborative work, a virtual excursion in a national park and a VR room developed by students for physics experiments.

 E,丂oξ – Überwacht für 3,50: A queer feminist intervention against the price of control